 Fishing Newburyport, MA

 Deep channels, expansive flats and plenty of manmade structure make for great fishing in and around Newburyport.
 One of the most popular spots for both kayak and boat fishermen is the Joppa Flats, just east of the city.
-The flats range from 2 to 10 feet deep, depending on the tide, and hold striped bass and bluefish from June through the summer.
+The flats range from two to ten feet deep, depending on the tide, and hold striped bass and bluefish from June through the summer.
 June usually offers the best daytime action, and it’s even possible to sight-cast to tailing stripers as they root on the bottom.
 You can also set up a drift and simply blindcast with topwaters and soft-plastic jerkbaits.
 Lastly, anchoring up and fishing eels or chunk baits on the bottom in deep holes or along drop-offs can produce.

 The main channel of the Merrimack also features loads of great striper spots.
 Check out a chart and you’ll see plenty of holes, rocks (eg, Half Tide Rocks, Badgers Rocks) and pilings that hold fish throughout the season.
 Fishing these places can be tricky in the strong current, so it’s a good idea to keep one person at the helm while casting to these structure points.
 You can also anchor outside the main channel and drop eels or chunks of fresh menhaden or mackerel into the deeper holes where stripers like to lurk.
 The Gillis/Rte.
 1 Bridge abutments, bumpers and pilings also hold fish, as do the various creek mouths on either side of the river.
 Remember that an outgoing tide generally produces best, and that you’re always better fishing at dawn and dusk, as well as at night.